-Specifically, the academy has a legal obligation in:
+Specifically, the academy has a legitimate interest in:

-Providing your child with an education.
-Safeguarding and promoting your child's welfare and the welfare of other students.
-Promoting the objects and interests of the academy.
-Facilitating the efficient operation of the academy.
-Ensuring that all relevant legal obligations of the academy are complied with.
+- Providing you with an education. - Safeguarding and promoting your welfare and the welfare of other students. - Promoting the objects and interests of the academy. - Facilitating the efficient operation of the academy. - Ensuring that all relevant legal obligations of the academy are complied with.